Carmine de Laurentiis: Decline of the mandolin

 The mandolin was used internationally on the European continent in the mid 18th century up through the early 19th-Century, by Italian virtuoso-players touring Europe and giving concerts.
 Among them was Bartolomeo Bortolazzi Alexandro Marie Antoin Fridzeri, Pietro Vimercati, Luigi Castellaci, and Giovanni Vailati.

 When the Napoleonic wars broke out, the mandolin went into a rapid decline, to the point that it was rarely seen in Europe outside of Italy.
-In Italy it was relegated to a folk instrument, frequently encounted in the hands of young men courting young women, and in cities it was in the hands of street musicians and beggars, a lower-class instrument.
+In Italy it was relegated to a folk instrument, frequently encountered in the hands of young men courting young women, and in cities it was in the hands of street musicians and beggars, a lower-class instrument.
 The untrained musicians concentrated on the romantic elements in the music, attempting to imitate a guitar's strum with arpeggios, or a violin by use of tremolo.
 Having become a folk instrument, the techniques demonstrated by the virtuosic mandolin masters disappeared.

 The mandolin's dark age and sudden rise

 In the period from the end of the Napoleonic Wars until 1880 the mandolin was a forgotten fad, although mandolin music was made and consumed in Italy.
 It was seen on the streets in the hands of street musicians, and emigrants took it with them when they left Italy.
-Pasquale Vinnacia developed a more advanced mandolin, louder and with steel strings, now known as the Neapolitan Mandolin.
+Pasquale Vinaccia developed a more advanced mandolin, louder and with steel strings, now known as the Neapolitan Mandolin.
 Pasquale's grand-nephew, Carlo Munier, took lessons on the mandolin from "Maestro" Laurentiis.

 Laurentiis wrote his 1874 mandolin method, Metodo per Mandolino. for an instrument that was labeled "entirely out of fashion."
 Six years later, the Golden Age of the Mandolin sprang seemingly out of nowhere, with performances at world exhibitions, new Italian virtuosos touring across Europe (especially Paris and Prague) and settling in the United States.
 Young women were buying up mandolins; music teachers needed methods to use in teaching the instruments.
 The virtuosos could write their own methods, but for those that didn't, methods like Laurentiis' were already available.